-This is my 5th year participating in the Walk to End Lupus Now.
-The walk will be virtual again on Oct.
-16, 2021 nationwide.
-Certainly not as much fun as a REAL walk, but very necessary nonetheless.
+This is my 6th year participating in the Walk to End Lupus Now.
+The walk will be LIVE in Charlotte on Oct.
+8, 2022.
+We are welcoming virtual walkers as well!!
 As a lupus thriver, I'm all in when it comes to fundraising for research and a cure.
 There is so much that isn't known about this disease...and it's truly debilitating.
 Any support that you can give is greatly appreciated!!
 Click on the link to donate!!

 Erin's Story: As many of you know, I got really sick in January of 2015.
 After a year of horrible and debilitating symptoms and illnesses, I was diagnosed with Systemic Lupus Erythematosus (SLE) in January of 2016.
 SLE is the most common form of lupus.
 Lupus is a chronic autoimmune disease that attacks any and/or multiple organs.
 There is no cure and there are limited options for treatment.

 Each lupus patient has different issues.
 For me, lupus attacks my joints, muscles, lungs and most recently my heart.
 Those with lupus also typically have other issues; I have had a rare skin disorder and a blood clotting issue that we regulated weekly over several years.
-I've had two other diagnoses in 2019 and had to have 6 months of chemotherapy followed up by maintenance chemotherapy that is still ongoing (in the pandemic no less.)
-Arrgghhhh!!!
-My main goal now is to keep my lupus at bay.
-I'm back to work, and starting to travel now that the vaccine is out and letting us get back to in person events.
+I've had two other diagnoses in 2019 and had to have 6 months of chemotherapy followed up by maintenance chemotherapy My main goal now is to keep my lupus at bay.
+I'm back to work and traveling and making the most of my good health at the moment.
 I'm not quite as fully participating in working out like I used to, but I am walking several days per week and trying to eat a more wholesome diet.
-No plans on running again....my joints are just too sensitive still.
+No plans on running again....my joints are just too sensitive.
 During the early days of the pandemic, I worked on getting my stamina back; I'm better now than I have been in YEARS.
 Lupus has changed not only my world, but my family’s world.
 We know how fragile life can be.